"Working Together for Success"

 Independent Careers & Transition Advisor

-We work with Dave Hooley who attends all EHCP reviews from year 9 onwards, writes career pathway reports and advises the school and families on anything related to careers or transitions.
+We work with Dave Hooley (independent careers consultant) who attends all EHCP reviews from year 9 onwards, writes career pathway reports and advises the school and families on anything related to careers or transitions.

-Our EA from the Birmingham Education Partnership is Eudene Griffith (linkedin.com/in/eudene-griffith-2b851722b).
+Our EC from the Birmingham Careers Hub is Eudene Griffith.
 We have been working together since February 2022.
-Eudene supports us with achieveing our Gatsby Benchmarks and any other careers-related activities.
+Eudene supports us with achieving our Gatsby Benchmarks and any other careers-related activities.

 We hold an annual Transition morning for our young people in Years 12 & 13 and their families.
 This is attended by a range of post 16 and post 19 providers including colleges, charities and the social care sector.